111: Moon Zero Two

 Wow.
 It’s Castro.

-Fidel Castro is the longtime socialist leader of Cuba.
+Fidel Castro (1922-2016) was the longtime socialist leader of Cuba.
 After his revolutionary army took power from dictator Fulgencio Batista in 1959, he began cutting rents for the poor, nationalizing industries, accepting aid from the Soviet Union, and in general getting up the nose of the stridently anti-communist United States.
+He stepped aside as Cuba’s president in 2008, handing the reins to his brother, Raúl.

 Where’s the Armor All?